Skip to main content

 Tous les Jours

 Ring in the Lunar New Year with a festive meal in Washington, DC.
 A quintessential dining destination, Chinatown is home to restaurants, markets and food halls reflecting a variety of Asian cuisines.
-Luna Hall contains everything from dim sum to Asian-French fusion pastries, while special holiday menus provide an exclusive way to celebrate citywide—like special tasting experiences and entertainment at CUT Above.
+Luna Hall contains everything from dim sum to Asian-French fusion pastries, while special holiday menus provide an exclusive way to celebrate citywide.

 Check out the Kennedy Center's virtual Lunar New Year programming